AaronCode2/Tiny-Wonder/README.md

 ### Don't have a Compiler?
 #### No Worries!

-Well you will have to wait until I release the Game but once I do do the steps.
+Well you will have to wait until I release the Game but once I do, do these steps.
 Game::Released = False

 1. Go to the Releases and click on TinyWonder.zip.